DeviesDevelopment/frontman/README.md

 You need to repeat this process every 90 days unless you set up a cronjob to do it for you.

+### Automation of certificate generation

+If you'd like to automate the process of generating certificates, there are three additional targets in the [Makefile](./Makefile) that may help you.

+**validate-certs**
+ - Iterates the servers in servers.json, returns a non-zero exit status if any of the servers (with https: true) does not have fullchain.pem and privkey.pem files in the expected locations.

+**generate-certs**
+ - Iterates the servers in servers.json, attempting to generate a certificate with certbot for any servers (with https: true) that does not have fullchain.pem and privkey.pem files in the expected locations.

+**renew-certs**
+ - Attempts to renew any certificates previously obtained with certbot.

+## How to contribute
+Feel free to open a pull request!
+All contributions, no matter how small, are more than welcome.
+Happy hacking!

 ## Running unit tests

 ```python